Touch and Feel Numbers Book

-Young children enjoy board books with textures like Pat the Bunny (Touch-and-Feel) Book
+Young children enjoy board books with textures like Pat the Bunny.

-Why not make a touch and feel counting book or make each number into small posters for your child to put in order or use to decorate a classroom.
-This is a perfect activity for a hands-on Math Center.
+Why not make a touch and feel counting book or make each number into small posters for your classroom as a fun visual reinforcing number sense.
+This also can be used a tactile flash cards for your child.
+This is a great for a hands-on Math Center.
 Here are some suggestions for making your own book with your child or to make in the classroom.
 If you are not binding the book you can use a great variety of textures.

 Cardstock or construction paper cut to size of choice.

 Non Toxic Craft Glue like Aleenes or Fabri-tac with adult supervision works best for a stronger bond but Elmer's School glue will also work for some textures.
 Glue sticks will

 Fabric like velour, denim, cotton, buttons, fabric filled shapes,

 foam shapes, stickers, craft sticks, ribbon, rhinestones (with supervision).
 Feathers, felt, sandpaper squares.
 Q-tips and cotton balls, pom poms, pipe cleaners, beads and beans.

 - Print our free printable from the link above or simply write numbers clearly at the top of the page with a black Sharpie or pen.

 - Decide what textures to use for each page.